Frequently Asked Questions

 Is BASE jumping dangerous?

 Enlarge picture OK, perhaps I should elaborate a little.
 Of course it's dangerous!
 Just like any other extreme sport, BASE jumping can result in injuries or even death.
 Even if you've had extensive training, the best gear, perfect weather conditions, and you're smarter than the rest of the jumpers in your group, you can be injured or killed.
-Canopy openings are not always predictable and can open facing a cliff wall or towards an antenna.
+Canopy openings are not always predictable and they can open facing a cliff wall or towards an antenna.
 Some of the smartest BASE jumpers in the world have been injured or killed BASE jumping.
-It's not "if", but "when" you get busted up in this sport, so be prepared and get good medical insurance.
+It's not "if", but "when" you get busted up in this sport, so be prepared and have good medical insurance.
 It's also a good idea to let your family know what you're doing so they won't be surprised if something happens.
 Keep in mind that the benefits often outweigh the risks in BASE jumping.
-I wouldn't trade anything, even a broken leg resulting in a long leg cast, for all the amazing times I've had traveling the world in BASE freefall.
+I wouldn't trade anything, even a broken leg resulting in a long leg cast, for all the amazing times I've had traveling the world to BASE jump.

 Every BASE jump is inherently dangerous, just as a skydive can be.
 However, BASE jumping is a bit more dangerous with the lower altitudes and quicker response times necessary to correct malfunctions or land in small confined areas.
 However, if you're going to make a BASE jump, Bridge Day is probably one of the safest locations to do so.
 There are experts to teach you, boats to pull you out of the water, and paramedics to cart you off to the hospital if one of those big boulders gets angry at you.
 Overall, Bridge Day is the ultimate first BASE jump experience because you don't necessarily need an on-heading opening and the water is the softest landing area.
 With over 450 jumpers making multiple jumps all day, Bridge Day 2002 saw only a few minor injuries (cuts, ankle twists) while Bridge Day 2003 had four jumpers transported to the hospital (all were released later that night with minor injuries).
 Bridge Day 2004 had four jumpers transported and all released later that day (one broken toe/foot was the only real injury).
 We were 45 minutes shy of having no injuries at Bridge Day 2008.
 Just remember the old saying......"You dry faster than you heal".
 So, if you're not confident that your canopy skills can get you in the landing area, land in the river and avoid possible injury.